segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 For Android:

+- If you  haven’t done so already, go to the Adobe Mobile Services UI and follow [these steps](https://docs.adobe.com/content/help/en/mobile-services/android/getting-started-android/requirements.html#section_044C17DF82BC4FD8A3E409C456CE9A46) to download the core adobeMobileLibrary  and configure in your Android project.
+Add the ABDMobileConfig.json to your project from the downloaded SDK.
-- Download the latest version of the `AdobeHeartbeat.jar` file and include it in your Android project, as outlined in [Adobe's documentation here](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/android_2.0/c_vhl_download_android_sdk.html).
+- Download the latest version of the `MediaSDK.jar` file and include it in your Android project, as outlined in [Adobe's documentation here](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/setup/set-up-android.html).
-- Follow the remaining set up steps [outlined here](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/android_2.0/r_vhl_getting-started-android.html).
+- Follow the remaining set up steps [outlined here](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/setup/set-up-android.html).

 For iOS: the Adobe Heartbeat SDK is already included with the Segment-Adobe-Analytics SDK.
+Ensure you have added the `ABDMobileConfig.json` for your iOS project from the Adobe Mobile Services UI.